-^x Flood Map for Planning - https://flood-map-for-planning.service.gov.uk/
+&lt;sup>136 Flood Map for Planning: https://flood-map-for-planning.service.gov.uk/

-- mechanisms for delivering any necessary new or improved water and/ or wastewater infrastructure are secured under the requirements of Policy SP7; and - e. adequate foul water treatment and disposal already exists or can be provided in time to serve the development.
+Policy NE10: Water conservation and wastewater infrastructure Plannir ng permission for new development will be granted provided that ; , í It does not result in the deterioration of any watercourse in accordance with the Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 (WFD); , It helps contribute towards the Water Framework Directive (WFD) actions and objectives; , It helps achieve the objectives set out in the Anglian and Thames River Basin Management Plans; Mechanisms for delivering any necessary new or improved water and/ or wastewater infrastructure are secured under the requirements of Policy SP7; and , Adequate foul water treatment and disposal already exists or can be provided in time to serve the development.
 New development around Stevenage within the Rye Meads Sewage Treatment Works Catchment will need to demonstrate that additional potable water supply and consequential wastewater treatment capacity can be achieved and implemented ahead of development without significant environmental impact, including adverse effects on designated sites.

-- 11.65 North Hertfordshire is located at the watershed between the Great Ouse and Thames river catchments.
-Headwaters of river catchments are small which means as a consequence there is very little dilution available for large sewage discharges. - 11.66 As a result there is little environmental capacity that can be taken up without causing a breach of statutory environmental targets including the Water Environment (Water Framework Directive) Regulations 2017 (WFD) 126.
+- 11.53 North Hertfordshire is located at the watershed between the Great Ouse and Thames river catchments.
+Headwaters of river catchments are small which means as a consequence there is very little dilution available for large sewage discharges. - 11.54 As a result there is little environmental capacity that can be taken up without causing a breach of statutory environmental targets including the Water Environment (Water Framework Directive) Regulations 2017 (WFD).
 Additionally water supply also has implications under the WFD, not just water quality.
 The Great Ouse and Thames catchments are both highly water stressed.
-Any proposed increase in groundwater abstraction from these catchments is also likely to have implications on compliance with WFD regulations. also. - 11.67 The WFD is being implemented in the UK largely through River Basin Management Plans (RBMP) which detail the pressures facing the water environment and what actions need to be taken in order for the WFD to be met in each area.
-For North Hertfordshire this includes both the Thames and Great Ouse RBMPs127.
-Working with the Environment Agency and key stakeholders will be important to deliver future outcomes of these plans and improve the District's water environment. - 11.xx At present only the River Ivel is at a "good" status while the rest of the water bodies in North Hertfordshire are failing.
-Further information in relation to the water bodies in North Hertfordshire is available on the Environment Agency's Catchment Data Explorer^x including measures that will help achieve their objectives.
-Developers will be expected to contribute towards measures and objectives through their development proposals. - 11.68 The Stevenage Water Cycle Strategy (WCS) requires that for new development to proceed in the area, it will need to be demonstrated that it can be delivered within the water resource and water quality constraints.
-Developers will need to ensure that additional potable water supply requirements can be met and that waste water will not exceed available treatment capacity.
-Any necessary upgrades to infrastructure will have to be implemented ahead of the development.
-Rainwater harvesting and grey water reuse need to be strategically planned across larger sites http://environment.data.gov.uk/catchment-planning/ and a strategy of retrofitting water efficiency features could also take place in the area.
-Reducing potable demand for water will reduce the consequent loading on the sewerage network.
+Any proposed increase in groundwater abstraction from these catchments is also likely to have implications on compliance with WFD regulations. - 11.55 The WFD is being implemented in the UK largely through River Basin Management Plans (RBMP) which detail the pressures facing the water environment and what actions need to be taken in order for the WFD to be met in each area.
+For North Hertfordshire this includes both the Thames and

+Great Ouse RBMPs.
+Working with the Environment Agency and key stakeholders will be important to deliver future outcomes of these plans and improve the District's water environment.